The Final Accounts report for micro-entities

 This article explains how to access and interact with the Final Accounts (FRS 105 micro-entity accounts) report for limited companies in FreeAgent.
+It also explains how to finalise the report before filing.

 What is the Final Accounts report?